The 15 most beautiful bridges that you must see in Europe

 Lisbon - Portugal

 The Vasco da Gama Bridge is a cable-stayed bridge flanked by viaducts and rangeviews that spans the Tagus River in Parque das Nações in Lisbon, capital of Portugal.
-It is the longest bridge in Europe (including viaducts), with a total length of 17.2 km (10.7 mi).
+It was the longest bridge in Europe (including viaducts), with a total length of 17.2 km (10.7 mi).
+With a length of 18.1 km the Crimean Bridge it is now considered to be the longest bridge in Russia and Europe.

 Construction began on February 1995; the bridge was opened to traffic on 29 March 1998, just in time for Expo 98, the World's Fair that celebrated the 500th anniversary of the discovery by Vasco da Gama of the sea route from Europe to India. (©CC)